ryhkmll/ryhkmll/README.md

-`SOMEONE` : Are you learning to ?

-`ME`      : Get better at an existing hobby
+Get better at an existing hobby ;)